-Some participants in the Working Group believe that auctions of last resort are unfairand reward only those with the most amount of money rather than those that may best operate the TLD in the public interest.
+The preliminary recommendation above states that auctions of last resort should remain in place.
+However, some participants in the Working Group believe that auctions of last resort are inherently unfair and should be modified, restricted or modified.
+One of the main arguments is that auctions reward only those with the most amount of money rather than those that may best operate the TLD in the public interest.
 In addition, they believe that auctions discriminate against applicants in the developing world who may not have the resources to complete in an auction.
-Is there any merit in the above arguments?
-Why or Why not?
+Do you agree or disagree?
+Please provide a rationale for your response.

 Should other aspects (e.g., non-financial) be introduced to make auctions of last resort more “fair”?
 One mechanism that has been mentioned is to consider auction bids from an entity in the Global South as double or triple that of the same bid from an entity not from the Global South.
 For example, a bid of $100 from an entity in the Global South could be comparable to a bid of $200 from a bidder on the same string that was not from the Global South.
 Why or why not?